A left-aligned quote in the first column of a responsive row.

 - Always provide a real name.
 Title and company are optional but add credibility when available.

-- Do not nest other interactive elements inside the quote body — the component has no call-to-action affordance by design.
+- Do not nest other interactive elements inside the quote body.
+The component has no call-to-action affordance by design.

 In practice